 You will find me to be non-judgemental and compassionate.
 I provide a place of safety for you to find hope that life has been, can be, and is better than you believed.

 I find it helpful to work from a trauma informed Narrative Therapist perspective.
-My clients benefit from incorporating parts of Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Solution Focused Brief Interventions as a means for finding hope in therapy.
+My clients benefit from incorporating parts of Accelerated Resolution Therapy (ART), Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Solution Focused Brief Interventions as a means for finding hope in therapy.

 Your story is unique!
 My appreciation for the importance of story began in West Africa living among a people with no written language.
 While all therapy involves the telling of your story, Narrative Therapy has a unique approach.
 Our focus together will be to help find healing and hope as you reprocess your memories.
 You will rediscover or become aware of inner strengths.
 We achieve this together by sharing a neutral, safe space.

 In Narrative Therapy, the events that occur over time in a person’s life are viewed as stories, some of which stand out as more significant than others.
 The Narrative therapist views a client’s life as multi-tiered and full of insights.
 The therapist does not act as the expert, but rather helps clients see how they are the experts regarding their own life.
 There are buried stories that can be rewritten/co-authored and woven into the ongoing and future story of their lives.